Nosen92/maskin-flipdot/protocol.md

 ## Footer
 ```
 0xcd  # Checksum
-0xff  # Stop word, always ff
+0xff  # Stop byte, always ff
 ```
 Every message ends with a footer, consisting of a checksum and the stop word `0xff`.
 The checksum is calculated by adding up all the previous characters in the message, and taking the lower two bytes of that sum.
+This is done both on the sender side, and display side.
+If the two checksums do not match, the display **disregards** the whole message.
 >What happens when the checksum itself is `0xff`?
-That would conflict with the stop word.
+That would conflict with the stop byte.
 To account for this special case, the checksum is altered to the **two** words `0xfe` and `0x01`.
 Strangely, the checksum is also altered in the case when it's `0xfe`, then it becomes `0xfe` followed by `0x00`.

-Then, the stop word caps off the message, letting the sign know that transmission of the message has ended.
+Then, the stop byte caps off the message, letting the sign know that transmission of the message is completed.

 ## Pixel Control
 To enable custom designs on the display, you can enter font code 0x77, which allows individual pixel control.
 This mode, or rather font, allows for any design on the display.
 It's not that elegantly implemented in the controller though.
 Instead of individual pixels or traditional letters, this font represents a 5-pixel high design, where each character is only 1 pixel wide.
 Every possible combination of these 5 pixels is assigned a unique character code.